 Are there any risks?

-There is a small risk of infection following this or any operation, but your child will be given an antibiotic during the operation, and continue to take antibiotics afterwards in liquid or syrup.
+There is a small risk of infection following this or any operation, but your child will be given an antibiotic during the operation.
 Every anaesthetic carries a risk of complications, but this is very small.

 It is likely that your child will snore to some extent immediately after the operation.
 Breathing through the nose will be reduced but some children overcome this by breathing through their mouth.
 This usually improves over a few weeks and rarely continues.